ROOPAUS/Deep-Learning/README.md

 #### In case of error:

+- The predicted value is compared with the actual label using error formula or loss formula

+- #### Loss function : It is the measurement of error which defines the precision lost when comparing predicted output to the actual output.
+Simply put, loss function is the loss of accuracy.

 - Error in the output is back propagated through the network and weights are adjusted to minimize the error rate.
 This is calculated by a cost function

 - Output is compared with the original result and multiple iterations are done to get the maximum accuracy.